Steel has a sustainability message to tell!

 Specifying recycled content is a good driver to encourage a market for recycled materials that are otherwise going to landfilll.
 This is not the case for steel, which is highly recycled.

 HERA recently commissioned thinkstepANZ to estimate recycling rates of steel used in New Zealand.
-They estimated that 72% of all steel used in New Zealand is recycled.
-This rate would be much higher for structural steel as the average is lowered due to New Zealand’s lower recycling rates of consumer goods steel.
+They estimated that 85% of all building and construction steel used in New Zealand is recycled.
 Therefore, specifying steel with a high recycled content doesn’t drive net carbon reductions as globally steel is already highly recycled.
 Using local steel, even if it has a lower recycled content, has the benefit of reducing carbon associated with freight from the supply chain.

 Steel made in New Zealand uses a unique steel making process that enables use of New Zealand raw material – its iron sands.
 It doesn’t utilise post consumer steel scrap.

-However, 72% of steel scrap in New Zealand is collected for recycling by a thriving steel recycling industry.
+However, 85% of building and construction steel scrap in New Zealand is collected for recycling by a thriving steel recycling industry.
 This is sent offshore for processing.
-In HERA’s Recycling Report, the carbon benefit of doing so was calculated to be about 1,054 kg CO2-equivalent per tonne of scrap.
+In HERA’s Recycling Report, the carbon benefit of doing so was calculated to be about 1,249 kg CO2-equivalent per tonne of scrap.

 It should be noted that global demand for steel far exceeds global steel scrap levels so it isn’t possible to make all steel from recycled steel scrap.